What’s the Highest Credit Score and Why Does It Matter?

 Credit card debt affects both your total amounts owed and your overall credit utilization, both of which contribute to credit scores.
 From a personal finance perspective, it’s always best to pay your credit card statement balance in full each month to avoid debt, but it’s also a good idea when it comes to maintaining the highest possible credit scores.

 You might improve your scores by having multiple credit cards — provided you don’t max them out or carry a balance — so you have a high available total credit limit and low utilization.
-You can also decrease your credit utilization without opening new credit accounts by asking for a credit limit increase.
+You can also decrease your credit utilization rate without opening new credit accounts by asking for a credit limit increase.
 In some cases, being added as an authorized user to a family member’s credit card may also give you more available credit, lowering your credit utilization, and ultimately, increasing your credit scores.

 Have Different Types of Credit Accounts

 There are two major types of credit accounts.
 There’s revolving credit, which includes ongoing loans like credit cards, where you can spend and pay each month.
-The other is installment loans, which include car loans, mortgages and other situations where you borrow a large sum of money up front then pay it back over time in installments.
+The other is installment loans, which include personal loans, car loans, mortgages, and other situations where you borrow a large sum of money up front then pay it back over time in installments.
 To get the highest possible credit scores, you need both of these credit types on your credit reports.

 If you’ve had an installment loan in the past and paid it off satisfactorily, it will count toward a healthy credit mix while it remains on your credit reports.
 The idea is to demonstrate you can manage multiple types of credit accounts over time.